 Curtis was an exceptional professional photographer.
 His early negatives of Native Americans earned international recognition, and in 1904 his portraits of Seattle society earned him an invitation to meet President Theodore Roosevelt.
 Roosevelt admired Curtis’ determination to document Indian culture.
 The two became friends.
 Curtis was bolstered by Roosevelt’s enthusiasm and with a letter of introduction, approached financier J.P.
 Morgan to solicit patronage.
 What would become Curtis’ magnum opus and a landmark in publishing history, The North American Indian, began to take shape.

-In 1906, Curtis was received into Morgan’s office.
+In 1906, Curtis was accepted into Morgan’s office.
 Initially, Morgan tersely dismissed Curtis’ request.
 When Curtis showed Morgan the photographs, Morgan told him to publish them in the finest set of books ever made.
 Morgan’s assistant said it was only the second time he had seen Morgan change his mind.